 First, proving a negative or negative proof is “a false proof.”
 It is an error of circular logic to prove the non-existence of something that does not exist.
 For example, proving that Odin does not exist in the same way, you cannot prove that he does.

 The burden of proof is on the person claiming the existence of something.
 This is especially true for entities without a corporeal form.
 The absence of a physical substance is not proof of absence.
 The absence of milk in a bowl is not a valid analogy to prove the existence of a Supreme Being based on the absence of evidence that it doesn’t exist.

-You can’t prove gods don’t exist but that doesn’t mean that they do.
-Neither can you disprove that Apolo, Zeus, Mythra, Dyonisys, or any other god does not exist.
-But, simply because there is no proof that they don’t exist doesn’t mean that they do.
+You can’t prove gods don’t exist, but that doesn’t mean they do.
+Neither can you disprove that Apolo, Zeus, Mythra, Dyonisys, or any other god does not exist?
+Simply because there is no proof that they don’t exist doesn’t mean that they do.
 Similarly, anecdotal evidence does not prove the existence of gods.

 Continuing with our example of Odin.

 Proving Odin Exists?